-wheel and tooth on new distribution gear, fit gear on crankshaft and wheel on camshaft, inserting dowel in marked slot.
+wheel set, fit gear on crankshaft and wheel on camshaft, inserting dowel in marked slot.

-At the end of above operations, rotate crankshaft
+At the end of above operations, rotate crank-

-using special wrench No. 12912900 (see 20 on Fig. 57) and check if marked tooth on distribution gear engages the two marked teeth of cam wheel.
+shaft using special wrench No. 12912900 (see 20 on Fig. 57) and check if marked tooth on distribution gear engages the two marked teeth of cam wheel.